What is growth marketing?

 Increasing free trials to paid plans

+If you have a freemium product, you ultimately want to convert free trial users into paying customers.
 A great example is how DocuSign’s growth marketers leveraged tracking technology to expose certain premium features to only a unique subset of users.
 Their testing allowed them to know exactly which features to show, and their experiment resulted in a 5% increase in conversions.

-Objective 3: Retain customers
+Objective 3: retain customers

 Reduce customer churn

+The churn rate refers to the percentage of users who sign up for your service but then stop using it.
 This is a particularly critical metric for SaaS companies in the growth phase, as churn is the arch enemy of exponential growth.

-It analyzes all aspects of why users stop using the service and iterates mercilessly to plug the holes.
+If you lose a significant portion of your customers, you simply won’t be able to reach the critical mass of users you need to start earning high revenues.
+The rate also analyzes all aspects of why users stop using the service and iterates mercilessly to plug the holes.
 An area that could be an obstacle?
 The user interface.
 Make sure it’s smooth and seamless, or people will leave.

 Increase average ticket

+By tracking and analyzing users’ shopping and browsing patterns, you can start targeting them with specific communications to increase their average ticket.
 These communications may be discounts, offers of complementary products or notices of the need to restock in the case of consumables.
 There are many initiatives that you can apply for this purpose, but the most important thing is that you have all the behavioral and purchase data of your customers in order to plan personalized and meaningful initiatives that will have a real impact on your sales.

 Increasing the LTV or Life time value